AnuskaSahu1996/Sales_Dashboard/README.md

 Page 1:

--show a visual of the Customer Segment with total Sales.
+- show a visual of the Customer Segment with total Sales.

 - show a Visual of  Sales by Month.